 When you arrive at the hospital to have your baby, you won't need to go to the main Admitting desk first.
 Instead, you can go directly to the Childbirth Center on the sixth floor of the West Garage.

 To-Do List: Trimester by Trimester

-Overlake works with Eastside Maternal Fetal Medicine to provide high-risk obstetrical care and consultation services to the families and obstetrical providers in the greater Eastside area.
-They offer diagnostic ultrasound, genetic counseling, prenatal diagnosis, management of high-risk pregnancy, and programs for multiple births, expectant mothers with diabetes and prematurity prevention.
+Overlake works affiliated provider offices for high-risk obstetrical care and consultation services to the families and obstetrical providers in the greater Eastside area.
+The clinics offer diagnostic ultrasound, genetic counseling, prenatal diagnosis, management of high-risk pregnancy, and programs for multiple births, expectant mothers with diabetes and prematurity prevention.

 How to Know if You Are in Labor